aiverify-foundation/moonshot/docs/tutorial/contributor/create_connector.md

 ## Modify Response Method

 The `get_response()` is an abstract method that must be instantiated.
-This is where you will insert your codes to send promts to the LLM and get back the response.
+This is where you will insert your codes to send prompts to the LLM and get back the response.

 ```
 async def _process_response(self, response: Any) -> str: